benhur07b/benhur07b.github.io/_posts/2019-09-26-should-we-be-worried-about-the-up-mbt.md

 **SMALL SAMPLE SIZE DISCLAIMER.
 Take everything below with a grain of salt. :)**

-To answer this question,p I decided to take a look at *just* two things: **the Win/Loss record and the Pythagorean record of the UAAP teams since Season 71 (2008-2009)**.
-This was partly because I think that these stats are the simplest way to scratch my itch and partly because I didn't have time to scrape more data and look at other stats (Hahaha!) so please, please take all this with a huge grain of salt.
+To answer this question, I decided to take a look at *just* two things: **the Win/Loss record and the Pythagorean record of the UAAP teams since Season 71 (2008-2009)**.
+This was partly because I think that these stats are the simplest way to scratch my itch and partly because **I didn't have extra time to scrape more data and look at other stats (Hahaha!) so please, please take all this with a huge grain of salt**.
+If we wanted a more in-depth analysis, we could look at other factors like Offensive and Defensive Efficiency, +/-, etc.

 Now, you might be asking: "**Okay, I get the win/loss record but what in the world is Pythagorean record?**"